BenRogersWPG/WebSearch/README.md

 - Add multiple search engines in the extension settings and pick from them when performing a search
 - Easy to use and configure
 - Runs on Visual Studio Code for the Web (vscode.dev)
-- **NEW** Type a search manually (no longer requires you to select the text first) into the search bar
 - Keyboard shortcut to perform a quick search ```Alt + ` ```
+- **NEW** Type a search directly using the search bar (if no text is selected, it will ask for input)
 - Simple and clean Command Pallete and context menu entries
 - JSON snippet to help you customize your default search engines
 - Great for testing SEO and web development projects